-Without the target argument, writes all given strings to the same location(s) TeX writes messages to at this moment.
+Without the target argument, writes all given strings to the same location(s) T_EX writes messages to at this moment.
 If \batchmode is in effect, it writes only to the log, otherwise it writes to the log and the terminal.
-The optional target can be one of three possibilities: term, log or term and log.
+The optional target can be one of terminal, logfile or terminal_and_logfile.